 Our OWNER ELECTED Board

 I was born and raised in the mid-west, the land of grocery co-ops!
 My husband, our two kids, our dog, and I moved from Denver to Imperial Beach several years ago and couldn’t be happier.
 We love the tight knit beach community and the happy and active vibe.
-Our favorite part has been how welcome we felt right away, by everyone we met but especially by the SunCoast Market family.
+Our favorite part has been how welcome we felt right away by everyone we met, but especially by the SunCoast Market family (that was still just beginning at the time).
 My professional background is in healthy living and health promotion, I have a Masters degree in Health Psychology and am a certified aromatherapist.
-I am a strong advocate for less chemicals in our foods and products, and would love better access to local and organic foods for my family.
-That is why I joined SunCoast right away.
-I’m excited to help bring SunCoast Market to life because co-ops offer such a unique and community-focused shopping experience.
-It’s like nothing you’ve experienced in most stores.
-Imperial Beach is the perfect place for a locals focused store!
+I am a strong advocate for less chemicals in our foods and products, and would love better access to local and organically grown foods for my family.
+I grew up around a variety of foods.
+One side of my family grew most of their food on a several acre farm while living on a tight budget.
+The other were Hungarian immigrants, of which I am first generation.
+I was raised with homemade, home-grown, self-preserved foods and appreciate all that is required for that privilege.
+I’m excited to help bring SunCoast Market to life because co-ops offer such a unique and community-focused shopping experience and bring the ingredients that a diverse community needs to prepare their favorite meals.
+Imperial Beach is the perfect place for a cooperative store!

 I lived in Alaska most of my life.
 Went to high school, got married and completed 20 years in the Postal Service.
 When the kids graduated from high school, we left Alaska and traveled.
 We bought a place in Imperial Beach in 2010.
 I didn’t know anyone except the people I worked out with.
 One of those being Anna Kirsner.
 She mentioned working with a group of mothers wanting to provide better nutrition for their families.
 I thought it was a great meaningful project, a way to meet people in the community, and a better grocery store was direly needed in Imperial Beach.
 So I joined the group and have been working to get a co-op in Imperial Beach for the past 3 years.
 I’ve been using my extensive bookkeeping experience for SunCoast Market.